Dhruv22092001/LaLiga-2025_2026-Winner-Prediction/README.md

 Visualizations will be created automatically during execution.

+---

-Model Details
+### Model Details

-Algorithm: Random Forest Classifier with 200 estimators and a fixed random seed for reproducibility.
+**Algorithm:** Random Forest Classifier with 200 estimators and a fixed random seed for reproducibility.

-Features Used: pts/mp, gd, w, l, projected_pts.
+**Features Used:** `pts/mp`, `gd`, `w`, `l`, `projected_pts`.

-Evaluation Metrics: Accuracy, ROC-AUC, and Log Loss, all evaluated on the 2024 test set.
+**Evaluation Metrics:** Accuracy, ROC-AUC, and Log Loss, all evaluated on the 2024 test set.

+---

-Results
+### Results

 The model demonstrates strong predictive performance on the 2024 test data.
 It outputs championship win probabilities for the 2025–2026 season, based on learned historical patterns.

+---

-Visualizations
+### Visualizations

 Includes graphical insights such as:

-Top finishes by teams over seasons
+- Top finishes by teams over seasons

-Trends in points per match for league winners
+- Trends in points per match for league winners

-Other team performance metrics and distributions
+- Other team performance metrics and distributions

+---

-Future Work
+### Future Work

 Possible enhancements include:

-Adding more features like player statistics or injury reports
+- Adding more features like player statistics or injury reports

-Testing advanced models (e.g., gradient boosting, neural networks)
+- Testing advanced models (e.g., gradient boosting, neural networks)

-Incorporating real-time data for dynamic predictions
+- Incorporating real-time data for dynamic predictions

+---

-License
+### License

 This project is licensed under the MIT License.